Practitioner Motives to Use Different Hyperparameter Optimization Methods: Introduction

 The remainder of this work is structured into five sections.
-First, we describe the current state of research on HPO.
-Second, we describe the approach we applied to answer our research question.
-Third, we report our results, including four HPO methods, six goals, and fourteen contextual factors.
-Fourth, we discuss our principal findings, explain the contributions of this work, describe possible threats to the validity of our results, and outline future research directions.
-We conclude with our main takeaways.
+First, we describe the state of research on \ac{HPO} in section~\ref{sec:related-work}.
+Section~\ref{sec:methods} reports the approach we applied to answer the research question.
+Then, we present the results of this study, including four \ac{HPO} methods, six goals, and fourteen contextual factors in section~\ref{results}.
+In section~\ref{sec:discussion}, we discuss the principal findings of this work, explain the contributions of this study, describe possible threats to the validity of the results, and outline future research directions.
+We conclude with our main takeaways in section~\ref{sec:conclusion}.